cjdd3b/nicar2013/machine-learning/TIPSHEET.md

 - Intuition behind [dimensionality reduction](https://class.coursera.org/ml/lecture/preview_view/82) -- Introduces the concept of dimensionality reduction, which is pretty foreign in the CAR world.
 - Basics of [Principal Component Analysis](https://class.coursera.org/ml/lecture/preview_view/85) -- Introduces a simple dimensionality reduction trick that has some useful applications for data exploration in CAR.

 Equally important is knowing how to evaluate the results of your algorithms.
-The following three lectures provide some of the most valuable machine learning material you will ever find.
+The following lectures offer some of the most valuable practical machine learning advice you will ever hear.
 Watch them before you go too far down the rabbit hole.

 - [Model selection and train/validation/test sets](https://class.coursera.org/ml/lecture/preview_view/610)
 - [Bias vs. variance](https://class.coursera.org/ml/lecture/preview_view/62)